 But before you all gather ‘round and dig into a glorious spread, the hosts have lots to do.
 Whether you’re new to hosting or are a Friendsgiving veteran, it can feel a bit overwhelming to prepare everything from the turkey to tablescapes.

-To help, BRIDES spoke with Joanne Cardella, Special Events Manager for Cardella Events, for her expert dinner party hosting advice and her best Friendsgiving ideas for some inspo!
+To help, Brides spoke with Joanne Cardella, Special Events Manager for Cardella Events, for her expert dinner party hosting advice and her best Friendsgiving ideas for some inspiration!